chinapandaman/PyPDFForm/README.md

     <a href="https://pypistats.org/packages/pypdfform"><img src="https://img.shields.io/pypi/dm/pypdfform?logo=pypi&logoColor=white&label=downloads&labelColor=black&color=blue&style=for-the-badge"></a>
 </p>

-## Important API Changes

-Happy new year fellow developers!
-We start the year 2024 with a new release of v1.4.0 and there are some important changes I'm making to the APIs of the library.

-* The PDF object that gets instantiated is now `PyPDFForm.PdfWrapper`, changed from `PyPDFForm.PyPDFForm`.
-* Form widgets are now accessed via the `PdfWrapper.widgets` attribute, changed from `PdfWrapper.elements`.
-* The JSON schema of the form data is now accessed via a new attribute called `PdfWrapper.schema`, changed from the old method of `PdfWrapper.generate_schema()`.

-All the old APIs will be persisted for half a year and then fully deprecated.
-Each of them will emit a `DeprecationWarning` when invoked, so it is advised that you make the switch before they are removed and start breaking your code.

-Happy hacking!

 ## Introduction

 PyPDFForm is a free and open source pure-Python 3 library for PDF form processing.
 It contains the essential